6degrees/ios_ionic_app_creation_steps/README.md

 * For JavaScript backend `ionic start yourprojectname tabs –type ionic1` (for JS support, ionic 2 is strictly Typescript and most of us hate that)

-#### Tips for App Development Stage
-These are some tips that you might or might not need while developing your application
-* In development environment, while developing your API:
-    * Use HTTPS for iOS as HTTP is not accepted.
-    * add the following code to your PHP files to enable cross-origin requests:
-    ```PHP
-    header("Access-Control-Allow-Origin: *");
-    ```
-    * to start (test) your app `ionic serve`
-	* to rtl support, start by setting the html `lang` and `dir` attributes of the html element

 ## App Provisioning Stage
 These steps are the minimum requirements for provisioning (for usage or testing) your app.